nih-cfde/2022-nov-meeting/docs/COVID.md

 **All attendees are strongly encouraged to wear face masks in public places throughout the meeting.**

-## The Hotel

-Stay tuned for hotel-specific information.

 ## Symptoms

 **If you present any of the following COVID-19 symptoms, please isolate.**